 Please write the Country Report with the following contents (about 5 pages, not more than 10 pages).
-In addition to the paper, you are asked to prepare for a 15 minutes presentation with focusing on section 5 and 6 at the training program
+In addition to the paper, you are asked to prepare for a 15 minutes presentation with focusing on section 5 and 6 at the training program.

-program.

 1. Name

 2. Position/

 Organization

 3. Duties you are in

 charge at your

 organization (in

 detail)

 4. Socio-economic situa Describe concisely the s tion in your country socio-economic situation using an appropriate set of indicators.

 (Expand this section as nece essary)

-5. Concise description of the country's education sector and key issues of education q mea ry ude (a) statement of issues and their background, and (b) corresponding policies and their ans of implementation, of the issues, focusing on inclusive and equitable learning and its comes.
-Ans wer concisely the following questions: (1) First, explain the key education issues, their background, and corresponding policies (2) A. Who took the leading role in formulating the policy? (i.e. country ownership vs. influence of donor) B. Were key stakeholders involved in the process through, for instance, consultations between the central and local education systems?
+5. Concise description of the country's education sector and key issues of education quality

+Include (a) statement of issues and their background, and (b) corresponding policies and their means of implementation, of the issues, focusing on inclusive and equitable learning and its outcomes.

+Answer concisely the following questions:

+- (1) First, explain the key education issues, their background, and corresponding policies - (2) A. Who took the leading role in formulating the policy? (i.e. country ownership vs. influence of donor) - B. Were key stakeholders involved in the process through, for instance, consultations between the central and local education systems?
 Who were they?
+How? - C. Were the stakeholders informed of the policy reform before/during the implementation? - (3) How were lessons from experiences used to achieve inclusive and equitable learning and its outcomes? - (4) How evidence from research results were used?

+6. A summary table of education policy matrix

-How?
-C. Were the stakeholders informed of the policy reform before/during the implementation?
-(3) How were lessons from experiences used to achieve inclusive and equitable learning and its outcomes?
-(4) How evidence from research results were used?
-(Ex pand this section as necessary) 6.
-As ummary table of education policy matrix And the second s that are planned for achieving the policy goals, iv) expected outcomes of the policy actions, and v) indicators to assess achievement of the expected outcomes.
-If the country uses results-based financing indicators, such as by the GPE new funding model or the World Bank disb ursement-linked indicators, please use them.
-You are asked to reproduce a summary ix for a major education sector program (or project).
-Explain the process of identifying the ome indicators (or indicators for releasing funds), and discuss in what way it is useful to achie eve the project/program objectives.
-This section should focus on issues of inclusive and able learning and its outcomes. (b) F chaii Pick up one policy outcomes in the area of inclusive learning outcomes and draw a result n.
-(Ple ase bring a copy of existing education policy documents that contain the matrix.) and polic Exar policy matrix is a document that is used to summarize an agreement between the government aid agencies for the education sector program.
-It stipulates policy goals, policy measures and y actions as conditions.
-Satisfying the conditions will trigger disbursement of donor funds. nples of an extract of the policy matrix and the disbursement linked indicators are shown at end of this Annex.
+- (a) Make a reference to the existing matrix or, in its absence, create a fresh one describing: i) overall policy goals, ii) indicators to assess achievement of the policy goals, iii) key policy actions that are planned for achieving the policy goals, iv) expected outcomes of the policy actions, and v) indicators to assess achievement of the expected outcomes.
+If the country uses results-based financing indicators, such as by the GPE new funding model or the World Bank disbursement-linked indicators, please use them.
+You are asked to reproduce a summary matrix for a major education sector program (or project).
+Explain the process of identifying the outcome indicators (or indicators for releasing funds), and discuss in what way it is useful to achieve the project/program objectives.
+This section should focus on issues of inclusive and equitable learning and its outcomes. - (b) Pick up one policy outcomes in the area of inclusive learning outcomes and draw a result chain.

+(Please bring a copy of existing education policy documents that contain the matrix.)

+^{} A policy matrix is a document that is used to summarize an agreement between the government and aid agencies for the education sector program.
+It stipulates policy goals, policy measures and policy actions as conditions.
+Satisfying the conditions will trigger disbursement of donor funds.
+Examples of an extract of the policy matrix and the disbursement linked indicators are shown at the end of this Annex.

 A result chain describes how intended results (policy objectives) will be achieved by showing the causal relationship between inputs/activities, outputs, and outcomes.
-Similarly, a "theory of change" is used in the policy formulation/evaluation,

-(Expand this section as necessary, or use a separate sheet.)

-7. Process of evidence-based education policy formulation in your country

-Explain (a) how (in what ways and to what extent) stakeholders and policy makers are (not) involved in the process of policy making and designing policy measures for achieving policy objectives, and (b) what conscious efforts are being made (if not, why) to incorporate knowledge from the successful education practice, lessons from international cooperation and findings from research.
+Similarly, a "theory of change" is used in the policy formulation/evaluation, (Expand this section as necessary, or use a separate sheet.)
+7. Process of evidence-based education policy formulation in your country Explain (a) how (in what ways and to what extent) stakeholders and policy makers are (not) involved in the process of policy making and designing policy measures for achieving policy objectives, and (b) what conscious efforts are being made (if not, why) to incorporate knowledge from the successful education practice, lessons from international cooperation and findings from research.
 (Expand this section as necessary)